Here is a breakdown of the terms that nonprofits working with data should know and understand (from the perspective of a nonprofit executive):

-Analysis: Inspecting, transforming, and modeling data with the goal of discovering useful information, competitive insights, business trends, and supporting strategic decision-making
+Analysis: Inspecting, transforming, and modeling data with the goal of discovering useful information, such as competitive insights and business trends, that support strategic decision-making.

 Data visualizations: Using data to create visual representations using charts and graphs.
 Visualizations help show comparisons or causality.
 They can make complex data more accessible, understandable, and usable.

 Data warehouse: A data warehouse extracts data from one or more databases and can combine this data into an aggregate form suitable for organizational-wide data analysis.
 A database is designed to handle simple transactions, while a data warehouse is structured so that reporting and analytics from different data sources are fast and easy.

 Big data: Refers to data sets that are large, unruly, and or come from multiple sources.
 Big data is typically more complex than traditional data-processing applications can manage and require specialized solutions.
 Nonprofits do not typically generate data this large.

 Business intelligence (BI): The process of using data to gain knowledge about what is really happening at your organization in order to make better, more informed decisions.
 Business intelligence allows organizations to organize, analyze, report on, and visualize data.
 For more on business intelligence, refer to our article, "Business Intelligence for Nonprofits—Four Steps".

 Now that I've broken down some of the most important terms surrounding data, let’s dig more into the different data solutions available for your organization.